-Police officers on trial for 2015 killing of Turkish lawyer
+Turkey: Police officers on trial for 2015 killing of lawyer

 The 40-page indictment said the bullet that killed Elci was never found and therefore the gun could not be identified.
 It said the three police officers as well as two militants had fired their guns.

-Elci, 49, was the head of the Diyabakir bar association and a human rights activist.
-He received death threats and was to go on trial for “terror propaganda” after calling the PKK an armed political movement rather than a terrorist organization during a television program.
+Elci, 49, was the head of the Diyarbakir bar association.
+An ethnic Kurd, he received death threats and was to go on trial for “terror propaganda” after calling the PKK an armed political movement rather than a terrorist organization during a television program.

+Elci worked as a human rights lawyer in southeastern Turkey, handling cases involving enforced disappearances and killings by security forces during the 1990s when the conflict between Turkey and the PKK was at its bloodiest.

 Research group Forensic Architecture, which published a detailed analysis of Elci’s killing, said the 2015 slayings of the police officers and Elci should be considered separate incidents.